How to Serve Someone Court Papers Without an Address

 Whether it is an e-mail address, an internet protocol (IP) address, or a mailing address, addresses are the way that people get in touch with one another.
 Consider how difficult it would be to direct someone to where you were at if you could not provide them with any address.
 While this could be done, the process could take longer and there would likely be additional confusion along the way.

 The same is true when it comes to serving papers to individuals.
 If you are suing someone, one of the first things you must do after filing your case is serve the other party with notice of your lawsuit.
 In most cases, this must be done by personally delivering a copy of your lawsuit papers to them.
-However, if you do not have a physical address where you can find the other party, you can run into difficulties serving them.
+However, if you do not have a physical address where you can find the other party, you can run into difficulties when serving someone you cannot locate.

 Not being able to serve someone when you are trying to sue them is more than a minor inconvenience.
-The court may not allow your lawsuit to proceed.
+The rules for serving legal documents are clear and the court may not allow your lawsuit to proceed.
 Your jurisdiction’s laws may require the court to dismiss your lawsuit entirely if you cannot serve the other party within a reasonable amount of time.

 How to Find Someone's Address to Serve Them